 (1) In this section —

-“allowable costs” means —
+allowable costs means —

 (a) the court fees and service fees paid by a successful party; and

 (b) the costs of enforcing a judgment.

 (2) A successful party to a minor case is entitled to an order under section 25(1) in relation to the party’s allowable costs but not in relation to the party’s other costs in the case.